SigSando/Dusun-language-cli-tool/README.md

 #README#

-This repository was created to help preserve native language and Dialects.
-Everything is open source and can be tweaked and used for use and presrevation of your own Dialect!
+This is a running project,
+some simple scripts to help build repetition and strengthing basic language learning skills.

-Please message me if regarding improvements, customization, and any other requests.
+Please message me for requests.

-All tools are built with the help of Komoiboros Dusun-Kadazan Dictionary Winonsoi/by: MBDK (Mongulid Boros Dusun Kadazan)
+A rare resource used to build these tools are: Komoiboros Dusun-Kadazan Dictionary Winonsoi/by: MBDK (Mongulid Boros Dusun Kadazan)

-All tools are Centered around the Central Dusun language, with roots in Dusun Bundu.

-Additional help from online resources.
+Hopefully more books like this can be digitalized.

 # Dusun-number tool